niplav/site/transfer.md

 If you never fail, you're underperforming.
 (Also, you're not going to be able to use it.)

-I don't know how to balance the rate of failing to succeeding tasks, when I tried tutoring someone in software engineering for fun, I tried to give the person assignments that they would only be able to solve 50% of the time.
+When I tried tutoring someone in programming for fun, I tried to give the person assignments that they would only be able to solve 50% of the time.
+I don't know whether this is optimal, but *mumble mumble* entropy *mumble* dense reward *mumble*.

 ### Pólya Method